Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 to implement.
-There is a [dedicated test suite](https://github.com/data-apis/array-api-tests) to verify the compliance of specific implementations with the standard, so it's easy to check all libraries adopting the standard to have a unified behavior.
+There is a [dedicated test suite](https://github.com/data-apis/array-api-tests) to verify the compliance of specific implementations with the standard, so it's easy to check all libraries adopting the standard have a unified behavior.
 NEP 47 has a couple of examples on [usage of the Array API namespace](https://numpy.org/neps/nep-0047-array-api-standard.html#adoption-in-downstream-libraries).